ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

 -  upgrade test from previous distribution to the current one.
 If the current distribution is an LTS one, the upgrade path from the previous LTS distro must also be exercised.
-This upgrade test must be performed using do-release-upgrade
 -  upgrade test from previous version of the package.
 This test must be performed with: